wangyibin/TDGP/pipeline/splitChrom2Annotate/README.md

 # split genome to annotate by homologous
-pipeline for genome annotation, to split large genome to some parts.(version 1.1)
+pipeline to split large genome to serval parts for genome annotation, such as homologous groups.(version 1.2)
 ## Dependency
 - [`seqkit`](https://github.com/shenwei356/seqkit)
 - [`python >= 3.5`](https://python.org)